amritagos/transport-prop/README.md

 ```

 In order to debug tests using `pdb`, you can write the command `breakpoint()` inside the `Python` files (in `tests`) wherever you want to set a breakpoint.
 Then, run `pytest --pdb`.
 This will stop the code at the line where you put the `breakpoint()` command.

+## Validation

+Using the [VMD Diffusion Coefficient Tool](https://github.com/giorginolab/vmd_diffusion_coefficient), the MSD (mean-squared displacement) was calculated for a trajectory of mW water.
+In a `Jupyter Notebook`, the diffusion coefficient is calculated using linear regression.
+Please see the `validation` directory for more details.